-- 2.197 A complaint component is a way of recording information about areas of complaint on Dynamics 365.
-We also use them to record decisions on cases at assessment and investigation stage. - 2.198 When starting to assess a case the caseworker should ensure they understand each area of complaint raised by the complainant, including any concerns raised about the way the complaint was handled.
+- 2.212 A complaint component is a way of recording information about areas of complaint on Dynamics 365.
+We also use them to record decisions on cases at primary and detailed investigation stage. - 2.213 Following a discussion with the complainant about the summary of complaint, the caseworker should ensure they understand each area of complaint raised by the complainant, including any concerns raised about the way the complaint was handled.
 The caseworker should then group these distinct areas of complaint together under separate headings to form our complaint components.
+(Policy requirements)

-(Policy requirements) - 2.199 Complaint components are the level at which we make and record decisions.
+- 2.214 Complaint components are the level at which we make and record decisions.
 The caseworker does not need to perform an exhaustive exercise to split complaints by component.
-Each component will have a separate decision recorded against it, and therefore it must be possible to make a decision for each separate component identified. - 2.200 Complaints under each heading will therefore usually relate though to similar clinical or administrative settings or events where the claimed injustice and outcome are likely to be similar.
-For example, separating misdiagnosis at a GP appointment out from rude communication from a receptionist.

-- 2.201 There will usually be more than one complaint component on a case, but one is the minimum that must be added.
-(Policy requirement) A case may only have one component if it relates to a single issue. - 2.202 The caseworker should be mindful of each component when completing an assessment and consider them separately as appropriate.
-(Policy requirement) For example, there may be an alternative legal remedy available for misdiagnosis of a medical condition, but not for rude communication. - 2.203 The caseworker must ensure a complaint component is added on Dynamics 365 to reflect each head of complaint they have identified.
+Each component will have a separate decision recorded against it, and therefore it must be possible to make a decision for each separate component identified. - 2.215 Complaints under each heading will therefore usually relate though to similar clinical or administrative settings or events where the claimed injustice and outcome are likely to be similar.
+For example, separating misdiagnosis at a GP appointment out from rude communication from a receptionist. - 2.216 There will usually be more than one complaint component on a case, but one is the minimum that must be added.
+(Policy requirement) A case may only have one component if it relates to a single issue. - 2.217 The caseworker should be mindful of each component when completing an assessment and consider them separately as appropriate.
+(Policy requirement) For example, there may be an alternative legal remedy available for misdiagnosis of a medical condition, but not for rude communication. - 2.218 The caseworker must ensure a complaint component is added on Dynamics 365 to reflect each head of complaint they have identified they will proceed with following discussion with the complainant.
 Only one component should be added for each area of complaint.
-(Policy requirements) - 2.204 The caseworker must ensure that all of the relevant fields on the complaint component are completed as best as possible, including a summary description.
+(Policy requirements) - 2.219 The caseworker must ensure that all of the relevant fields on the complaint component are completed as best as possible, including a summary description.
 Where more than one option from the drop-down lists is applicable, the caseworker should pick the most relevant one.
-(Policy requirements) - 2.205 If we decide not to investigate a complaint component for any reason, the caseworker should ensure there is a clear audit trail on the Dynamics 365 record explaining why and document the material evidence they have used on the Decision Form to reach this decision.
-(Policy requirements) - 2.206 A decision should be recorded separately against each individual complaint component added to the case.
+(Policy requirements) - 2.220 If we decide not to investigate a complaint component for any reason, the caseworker should ensure there is a clear audit trail on the Dynamics 365 record explaining why and document the material evidence they have used on the Decision Form_to reach this decision.
+(Policy requirements) - 2.221 A decision should be recorded separately against each individual complaint component added to the case.
 (Policy requirements)